jfrog/artifactory-user-plugins/metadata/expireFilesMetadata/README.md

 `expireFilesMetadata.json`
 ----------
-The json contains the properties for expiring delay for different repositories.
+The Json contains the properties for expiring delay for different repositories.

 JSon file format is Map where:
 - the key is the repository key of the remote repository where the following conf is applied
   - delay : (in seconds) expire delay to force the download of the Files
-  - patterns : file patterns to apply thexpireFilesMetadata.jsonire delay for the remote repository
+  - patterns : file patterns to apply the delay for the remote repository

 Here is JSon File Sample: